Iowa Humane Alliance is currently not taking Community Cat walk-ins at this time.

 The Iowa Trap-Neuter-Return Resource and Assistance Program (I-TRAP)

-Iowa Humane Alliance has worked with hundreds of citizens who are feeding and caring for colonies of free-roaming cats on their farms and in their neighborhoods.
-We are committed to facilitating the work of those who care for these cats and to assisting them with humanely controlling the population growth and to improving the health of the colonies they care for.
-We also promote community awareness of the responsible care and treatment of homeless animals, including those that are not likely to become house pets because of lack of socialization.
+Iowa Humane Alliance has worked with hundreds of citizens who are feeding and caring for colonies of free-roaming cats (community cats) on their farms and in their neighborhoods.
+We are committed to facilitating the work of those who care for these cats and to offer TNR resources to assist them with humanely controlling the population growth and to improving the health of the colonies they care for.
+We also promote community awareness of the responsible care and treatment of community cats, including those that are not likely to become house pets because of lack of socialization.

-- Free-roaming cats are eligible for special pricing at the Iowa Humane Alliance Regional Spay/Neuter Clinic.
-Our Free Roaming Cat package includes spay or neuter surgery, a rabies vaccination and an ear tip (required) for only $35.
-A distemper/upper respiratory combo vaccination (FVRCP) can be added for $10.
+- Community cats are eligible for special pricing at the Iowa Humane Alliance Regional Spay/Neuter Clinic.
+Our Community Cat package includes spay or neuter surgery, a rabies and FVRCP vaccination, revolution, and an ear tip (required) for only $50.

-- We provide equipment loans, including humane traps and cat carriers, to individuals and groups to assist them in humanely trapping the cats to bring them to the clinic.
+- We provide equipment loans, including live-humane traps and cat carriers, to individuals and groups to assist them in humanely trapping the cats to bring them to the clinic.

-- We offer training and counseling in responsible colony care giving, humane trapping, and management of free-roaming cat colonies.
+- We offer training, counseling in responsible colony care giving, and workshops on humane trapping, and management of free-roaming cat colonies.

 Trap-Neuter-Return programs are a humane alternative to mass euthanasia of the free-roaming cats living in our environment and, when well-managed, are more effective at reducing the population.